• Skip to primary navigation

 Seasonal trends

 Unfortunately, a lot of small businesses think of marketing and advertising as the same thing.
-They’ll place a print ad in the classified section and cross their fingers, hoping to reach anyone or everyone.
-The message being broadcast is often broad and unremarkable.
-It tastes like chicken.
+They’ll place a print ad in the classified section and cross their fingers, hoping to reach someone.
+The message being broadcast is often broad and unremarkable – it tastes like chicken.

 Recognising your audience and then having a conversation with them is a marketing strategy.